 Have you installed the best carbon monoxide detector in your home?
 If you haven’t then you should read this article to the end.
-According to Centers for Disease Control and Prevention (CDC), many people lose their lives due to carbon monoxide poisoning.
+According to the Centers for Disease Control and Prevention (CDC), many people lose their lives due to carbon monoxide poisoning.
 The latest data from the government website, CDC, from the body indicates that 393 people died as of 2015 from unintentional poisoning.
-2,244 deaths had occurred from 2010 to 2015 and this should have you worried.
+2,244 deaths had occurred from 2010 to 2015, and this should have you worried.

-The worrying trend was also witnessed in other parts of the globe and this has led to governments and other organizations encouraging people to install detectors and alarms to stop the death.
+The worrying trend was also witnessed in other parts of the globe, and this has led to governments and other organizations encouraging people to install detectors and alarms to stop the death.
 In fact, Forbes, in an earlier article has also described carbon monoxide as “A Silent Killer”

 Why is CO Dangerous?

 Did you know that people get poisoned by the gas without even knowing?
 They will start experiencing flu-like symptoms such as dizziness, fever, severe headaches, weakness/fatigue, nausea, sleepiness, confusion, and disorientation.
 Many unfortunately won’t know what’s happening and some who do may discover it too late.
 The following are some reasons why the likes of Forbes and other organizations refer to it as a Silent Killer: